saurontech/USB-4604-BE-linux-driver/misc/udev/readme.txt

 	3. ATTRS{bInterfaceNumber}=="00"

 	The KERNELS of the first parent defines the USB socket on your PC, which is currently used to connect your USB-4604-BE.
-	We can use it to write rules that spacifically apply to devices, which is connected to this given USB socket.
+	We can use it to write rules that specifically apply to devices, which is connected to this given USB socket.
 	Please notice that this value will differ according to the layout of the USB system on your PC.

-	The ATTRS{serial} is the serial number that represents your spacific USB-4604-BE device.
+	The ATTRS{serial} is the serial number that represents your specific USB-4604-BE device.
 	It will be unique on every device.
-	We can use it to write rules that spacifically apply to a given device.
+	We can use it to write rules that specifically apply to a given device.

 	The ATTRS{bInterfaceNumber} represents the serial port index on the USB-4604-BE device.